daidodo/format-imports/CONTRIBUTING.md

 ### `src/test/cli/main.test.ts`

-The test will search `examples/` directory for `cmd.txt`, and spawn CLI in a child process and compare the output (exist code, `STDOUT` and `STDERR`) and written files.
-The exist code, `STDOUT` and `STDERR` output are tested against snapshots.
+The test will search `examples/` directory for `cmd.txt`, and spawn CLI in a child process and compare the output (exit code, `STDOUT` and `STDERR`) and updated files.
+The exit code, `STDOUT` and `STDERR` output are tested against snapshots.

 All test cases are organized the same way as the file structure under `example/` for easy management.
 For example, `example/check/empty/cmd.txt` will generate test cases: